 (B) APPROVAL OR DISAPPROVAL.—The Secretary shall approve or disapprove a revised management plan not later than 180 days after the date on which the revised management plan is submitted.

-(1) IN GENERAL.—The Secretary shall review and approve or disapprove substantial amendments to the management plan in accordance with subsection (d).
+(d) Approval of amendments.—The Secretary shall review and approve or disapprove substantial amendments to the management plan in accordance with subsection (c).

 (a) In general.—Nothing in this Act affects the authority of a Federal agency to provide technical or financial assistance under any other law.